skypper/play-scala-rest-boilerplate.g8/README.md

     - role-based fine-grained authorization;
  * user profile.

-The project is backed by MySQL database.
+The boilerplate is based on Slick and backed by MySQL database and uses Silhouette library for IAM.

 This project is intended for people who know how to use Play and want to get started right away creating an API.